alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 ### Copy position

-Adopt`labelPlacement`you can control the position of the text in the checkbox icon.
+The position of the text in the checkbox icon can be controlled through 'labelPlacement'.

 ```tsx
 import { Checkbox, Stack } from '@bifrostui/react';